 How soon can I resume my duties at work?

-All workers having symptoms of vomiting, diarrhoea and fever should be regarded as infectious, and should stay away from places such as school, child-care and avoid duties requiring handling of food and beverage.
+All workers displaying symptoms of vomiting, diarrhoea and fever should be regarded as infectious and should stay away from places such as school, child-care and avoid duties requiring handling of food and beverage.
 This would help minimise further transmission of the infection.